gojomo/zibcoin.org/index.md

 Compared to existing English words like 'cent' or 'bit', '[zib](http://en.wikipedia.org/wiki/Zib)' brings no conflicting prior meanings in the money or digital contexts.
 It can acquire a distinctive meaning that is no more nor less than we choose now, through usage.

-The Zibcoin unit lends itself to a single-character abbreviation, 'Z', that is used in relation to very few terrestrial currencies.
+The zibcoin unit lends itself to a single-character abbreviation, 'Z', that is used in relation to very few terrestrial currencies.
 'ZBC' also works well as an abbreviation (much like 'BTC').

 There's already a currency-suggestive Unicode character, **Ƶ**, the [Z with stroke](https://en.wikipedia.org/wiki/Z_with_stroke).
 This character is unused for any circulating terrestrial currency – but fittingly *has* been used in futuristic-fiction.